utkug/Frontend-Steam-Game-Suggester-With-HowLongToBeat-Data/README.md

 Users can easily filter and sort suggestions by playtime, genres, hours played, popularity, and more — helping them choose the right game for their time.

 > 📦 Looking for the backend?
-👉 Check out the frontend repo here: [Steam Game Suggestion - Backend](https://github.com/utkug/SteamGameSuggesterBackend)
+👉 Check out the backend repo here: [Steam Game Suggestion - Backend](https://github.com/utkug/SteamGameSuggesterBackend)

 ## ✨ Features